 Also, self-selection is not a laissez-faire approach — there’s a method to the madness.
 Projects should be selected based on the following criteria (and order):

 What’s best for the project?

 Self-selection is a fast and efficient way to increase team performance — people give their best when they are part of a group they like.

 4. World-Café: Create Collaborative Conversations

 World Café is a living network of collaborative dialogue to address questions that matter.
-It’s built on the belief that people have the wisdom and creativity to confront any challenge — together we create better solutions.
+It’s built on the belief that people have the wisdom and creativity to confront any challenge — together, we create better solutions.

 This method resembles the intimacy, passion, and ambiance of traditional cafés — life “French Coffee Philos.”
 It’s a metaphor of a warm and hospitable experience that invites us to challenge the way we see the world.
 4–5 People gather around small coffee-like tables.
-This safe and inviting place encourages everyone’s contributions.
+This safe and welcoming place encourages everyone’s contributions.

 Cafés can be named differently according to specific goals (e.g., Creative Cafés, Leadership Cafés, Strategy Cafés, etc.).
 Each conversation is meant to last 20 minutes.
 When time is up, people rotate.
 Keep continuity by maintaining one host per table.
 The rest carry their key ideas and thoughts to the other tables, creating more meaningful connections.

 World café promotes interesting conversations through storytelling.
 The ambiance and set up open the door to thought-provoking questions and dialogues.

 5. Appreciative Inquiry: Leverage Positive Stories